brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 [ Example: For a `const` member function of class `X`, the extra parameter is assumed to have type “[lvalue]{.addu} reference to `const X`”.
 — _end example_
  ]
-For conversion functions [that are non-static member functions]{.addu}, the function is considered to be a member of the class of the implied object argument for the purpose of defining the type of the implicit object parameter.
+For conversion functions [that are implicit object member functions]{.addu}, the function is considered to be a member of the class of the implied object argument for the purpose of defining the type of the implicit object parameter.
-For non-conversion functions introduced by a _using-declaration_ into a derived class, the function is considered to be a member of the derived class for the purpose of defining the type of the implicit object parameter.
+For non-conversion functions [that are implicit object member functions]{.addu} introduced by a _using-declaration_ into a derived class, the function is considered to be a member of the derived class for the purpose of defining the type of the implicit object parameter.
-For static member functions [that do not have an explicit object parameter]{.addu}, the implicit object parameter is considered to match any object (since if the function is selected, the object is discarded).
+For static member functions, the implicit object parameter is considered to match any object (since if the function is selected, the object is discarded).
-[ _Note_: No actual type is established for the implicit object parameter of [such]{.addu} a static member function, and no attempt will be made to determine a conversion sequence for that parameter ([over.match.best]).
+[ _Note_: No actual type is established for the implicit object parameter of a static member function, and no attempt will be made to determine a conversion sequence for that parameter ([over.match.best]).
 — _end note_
  ]

 [5]{.pnum} During overload resolution, the implied object argument is indistinguishable from other arguments.
 The implicit object parameter, however, retains its identity since no user-defined conversions can be applied to achieve a type match with it.
-For non-static member functions declared without a _ref-qualifier_, even if the implicit object parameter is not const-qualified, an rvalue can be bound to the parameter as long as in all other respects the argument can be converted to the type of the implicit object parameter.
+For [non-static]{.rm} [implicit object]{.addu} member functions declared without a _ref-qualifier_, even if the implicit object parameter is not const-qualified, an rvalue can be bound to the parameter as long as in all other respects the argument can be converted to the type of the implicit object parameter.
-[ *Note*: The fact that such an argument is an rvalue does not affect the ranking of implicit conversion sequences.
+[\[ *Note*: The fact that such an argument is an rvalue does not affect the ranking of implicit conversion sequences.
 — *end note*
- ]
+ \]]{.rm}
 :::

-Change [over.call.func]{.sref}/3 and adjust the corresponding footnote, and add an example:
+Add an example to [over.call.func]{.sref}/3:

 ::: bq
 [3]{.pnum} Because of the rules for name lookup, the set of candidate functions consists (1) entirely of non-member functions or (2) entirely of member functions of some class T.
 In case (1), the argument list is the same as the expression-list in the call.
 In case (2), the argument list is the _expression-list_ in the call augmented by the addition of an implied object argument as in a qualified function call.
 If the keyword `this` is in scope and refers to class `T`, or a derived class of `T`, then the implied object argument is `(*this)`.
-If the keyword `this` is not in scope or refers to another class, then a contrived object of type `T` becomes the implied object argument. ^123^  If the argument list is augmented by a contrived object and overload resolution selects one of the [non-static]{.rm} [object]{.addu} member functions of `T`, the call is ill-formed.
+If the keyword `this` is not in scope or refers to another class, then a contrived object of type `T` becomes the implied object argument. ^113^  If the argument list is augmented by a contrived object and overload resolution selects one of the non-static member functions of `T`, the call is ill-formed.

 ::: addu
 [ *Example*: